THE SCIENCE OF MAGNAWAVING

 - Benefits capillary blood flow skin deep

-- Longer therapy sessions
+- Longer sessions

-- More frequent therapy is needed
+- More frequent sessions are needed

 - Great for relaxation and healing